Adaptive Card Renderer Specification

 widthMUST be interpreted by "auto", "stretch" or a weighted ratio.

 - A TextBlock MUST take up a single line unless the

 - The text block SHOULD trim any excess text with an ellipsis (...)

 - Adaptive Cards allow for a subset of Markdown and SHOULD be supported in

-- A renderer MUST optionally allow host apps to prefetch all HTTP images and only callback to the host app when card has been fully rendererd.
+- A renderer SHOULD allow host apps to know when all HTTP images have been downloaded and the card is "fully rendererd"

 - A renderer MUST inspect the Host Config

 - TODO: What should the defaults be?
 Should they all share it?
 Should we embed a common hostConfig.json file in the binaries?

 - TODO: I think HostConfig needs to be versioned as well for parsing?

 HostConfig is a shared configuration object that specifies how an Adaptive Card Renderer generates UI.